Skip to content

 Picture of Karen Wylie with shoulder length hair and a black top

-Karen is GDA’s Learning Manager and was involved with GDA for many years firstly as as volunteer then Personal Assistant in her holidays from her day job, teaching.
-In March 2020, GDA had to suddenly halt our established and successful delivery model of face to face, highly participative and interactive learning sessions as we all went into Lockdown due to the Covid-19 pandemic.
-At this time Karen joined a band of GDA supporters who undertook a massive Wellbeing engagement exercise, calling GDA members to check-in on them and make sure they were able to access supports.
+Karen is GDA’s Policy & Participation Manager.
+She has been involved with GDA for many years, firstly as a volunteer then Personal Assistant in her holidays from her day job of teaching.
+In March 2020, when we went into lockdown due to COVID-19, Karen joined a band of GDA supporters who undertook a massive wellbeing engagement exercise, calling GDA members to check-in on them and make sure they were able to access supports.

-Previously, Karen was a Modern Studies teacher in secondary schools in Glasgow for 4 years and before that, an academic Researcher for 8 years on various human rights related projects at Robert Gordon University and the University of the Highlands and Islands.
+Previously, Karen was a Modern Studies teacher in secondary schools in Glasgow for 4 years and, before that, an academic researcher for 8 years on human rights related projects at Robert Gordon University and the University of the Highlands and Islands.
+Areas of research included children and young people’s rights, particularly on their right to have their voices heard; child trafficking into and within Scotland; and the asylum and refugee determination system and processes.

 In her spare time, Karen enjoys reading, hillwalking, music and films.